tongueroo/demo-rails-api/README.md

 Here's the blog article that covers it: [Jets Afterburner: Serverless Rails on AWS Lambda in 5 Minutes](https://blog.boltops.com/2018/12/21/jets-afterburner-serverless-rails-on-aws-lambda-in-5-minutes)

-Also here's the link to the [Live Demo](https://afterburner.demo.rubyonjets.com/)

-If you find Jets interesting, please it a GitHub star [tongueroo/jets](https://github.com/tongueroo/jets).
-It helps others find out about the project.
-I'd appreciate it!

 Also here's the link to the [Live Rails API Mode Demo](https://rails-api.demo.rubyonjets.com/)

 If you find Jets interesting, please it a GitHub star [tongueroo/jets](https://github.com/tongueroo/jets).
 It helps others find out about the project.
 I'd appreciate it!